zwerm/composite-bs-client/README.md

 This method is for supplementing a StaMP event message that's going to be sent to the BotSocket server.

 The `event: StaMP.Protocol.EventMessage` parameter contains the *original* `StaMP` event message that will be sent to the server.

+This method returns a new modified event message object, based on the original & previous event message objects.

 Leafs can get the value returned by the last leaf in the branch via the `arguments` variable, like so: